mattst/sublime-single-trailing-new-line/README.md

 There are now so many Sublime Text packages available that key conflicts are commonplace, it is therefore best for users to decide their own keys for small plugins like this one.

 Not sure?
 You could try: `"ctrl+k", "ctrl+n"` (which is not in use on my system).

-#### Command Palette

-2 command palette commands are added by the package:

-- `Single Trailing New Line` - when run from the command palette the plugin will work with all files, the settings file will be ignored.

-- `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
-This is to help users to get full syntax names quickly (for use in the settings file).

 #### Running Automatically